jctillman/js-ml-workshop/readme.md

 There are a few more terminological and conceptual things we need to get over before we can get to the algorithm.

-A _policy_ is a mapping from every possible state to an action or actions.
+A _policy_ is a mapping from every possible state to an action.
+Another way to think of this is to say that a policy is a function that takes a state and returns an action.
 Every agent needs to have a policy, because every agent needs to be able to decide what to do on being given any particular state.
 A policy is usually denominated by the character 𝜋.

 Policies can be either _stochastic_ or _determinate_.
 A determinate policy always returns the same action on being given the same state.
 One writes a determinate policy as a function taking a single state, 𝜋(s), which then returns some action a.
-On the other hand, a stochastic policy will sometimes return some action from a state and sometimes return some other action on being given the same state.
-One can write a stochastic policy as a function taking two variables, 𝜋(s,a), which returns the probability that the policy will indicate action a on being given state s.
+On the other hand, a stochastic policy will sometimes return some particular action from a state and sometimes return some other particular action on being given the same state.
+One can write a stochastic policy as a function taking two variables, 𝜋(s,a), which returns the probability that the policy will follow action a on being given state s.

 This may sound somewhat complex, but is really very simple.
 When we say a professor has a policy of penalizing five points for every day a paper is late, we're informally indicating how 𝜋(s) maps onto a set of actions for the professor.
 A policy for a learning agent does exactly the same thing.
+Agents which learn to drive cars have likely policies indicating that they should step on the brakes before red lights, and press the gas on seeing green lights.

 ### Action-Value Functions

-Why is this?
-Well, some policies can clearly be better than others.
+Some policies are better than other policies.
+That is, following some policies will lead to a greater cumulative reward from the environment, over time, than following other policies.
+More formally, one policy is better than another if following the better policy from any state results rewards in greater or equal to those which occur from following the worse policy from any state.

 The policy of waking up when your alarm goes off is better, at least so far as rewards recieved from one's employer, than the policy of hitting snooze two dozen times.
-More formally, one policy is better than another if following the better policy from any state results rewards in greater or equal to those which occur from following the worse policy.

 Each state has a different expected value, then, beneath different policies.
-A value function, you'll recall, helps you estimate the cumulative reward expected after being in any particular state, beneath a particular policy.
-Similarly, taking a particular action from a particular state will have a different expected value beneath different policies.
-We'll be concerned with estimating the _action-value function_, which gives you the latter value.
+Following a particular policy from one state might result in a total subsequent reward of 58, while following a different policy from that same state might result in a total subsequent reward of 1432.

+Similarly, taking some action from any some state has a different expected value beneath different policies.
+Performing an action in one state beneath one policy might result in a total subsequent reward of 213, while performing the same action from the same state beneath another policy might result in a total subsequent reward of -231.

-Terminologically, the action value function is written as Q<sup>𝜋</sup>(s,a).
-This stands means the expected total return beneath policy 𝜋 of making action in state s.
-And trying to estimate this value for an arbitrary policy is central to trying to find the best overall policy.
+Agents often try to estimate the _action-value function_, which gives this latter value for a policy--that is, the action-value function gives the cumulative expected reward which will follow from taking any particular action in any particular state for a particular policy.
+Terminologically, the action value function is written as Q<sup>𝜋</sup>(s,a), which is a bit less verbose.
+This stands for the expected total return beneath policy 𝜋 of making action a in state s.
+Trying to estimate this value for an arbitrary policy is central to trying to find the best overall policy.

 ### Monte Carlo Value Estimation

 Suppose we have some arbitrary policy .
 Suppose furthermore it is a "soft" policy--that is, for every possible action in every possible state, there is a non-zero chance of that action being executed.
 To put this in another way, for a soft policy 𝜋(s,a) > 0 for all states and all actions possible from each state.

 Given such a policy, how can we determine the action-value function (Q<sup>𝜋</sup>(s,a)) relative to that policy?
-The problem of answering this question is known as the _prediction problem_ or the task of _policy_ evaluation.
-Different reinforcement learning algorithms often differ chiefly by having different ways to answer to this question.
-We will answer it a Monte Carlo method, which has the advantage of not requiring you to already know the dynamics of the environment--that is, the probability that acting in a particular way in a particular state will lead to some other state.
-It does require that you have the ability to act repeatedly in the environment, however.
+The problem of answering this question is known as the _prediction problem_ or the task of _policy evaluation_.
+Different reinforcement learning algorithms often differ chiefly by having different ways of answering this question.
+We will answer it with a Monte Carlo method, which has the advantage of not requiring you to already know the dynamics of the environment--that is, it does not require you to know the probability that acting in a particular way in a particular state will lead to some other state.
+Our technique does require that you have the ability to act repeatedly in the environment, however.

 Here's how it goes.

 Suppose that we run through a training episode using soft policy 𝜋 to make decisions.
-Suppose, furthermore, at each step in the episode we save (1) the state of that step and the move taken in that step and (2) the reward in that step.
+Suppose, furthermore, at each step in the episode we save (1) state-action pair for that step and (2) the reward in that step.
 After the training episode concludes, we could run through each saved step from beginning to end.
-While going through the steps, every time we find a state-action pair that we had not seen until that point in the training episode, we could sum up the total rewards which ocurred _after_ the first ocurrence of that state-action pair.
-This summed value could be pushed to an array specific to that state-value pair.
+While going through the steps, every time we find a state-action pair that we had not seen until that point in the training episode, we could sum up the total rewards which ocurred _after_ the this ocurrence of that state-action pair.
+This summed value could be pushed to an array specific to that state-action pair.
 This process could then be repeated through many training episodes.

 After each training episode, an average could be taken from the arrays specific to each state-action pair and this could be used to approximate Q<sup>𝜋</sup>(s,a) for that policy.

 Because the policy is soft, over time this procedure is guaranteed to visit every state-value pair.
 Each value which it pushes to the arrays specific to each state-action pair is the the total cumulative reward following that state, over one single episode.
 As the number of episodes increases, the average of each of these arrays is then guaranteed to approach the action-value function Q<sup>𝜋</sup>(s,a) for that state and action for policy 𝜋.
-And this is a Monte-Carlo method of estimating that value over the course of many training episodes.
+And this is a Monte-Carlo method of estimating the action-value function over the course of many training episodes.

 Let me write out the algorithm explicitly.
 I presuppose beneath you have a policy 𝜋 such that 𝜋(s,a) > 0 for every state and every action.